electric-sql/electric/website/blog/posts/2024-11-21-local-first-with-your-existing-api.md

   </a>
 </figure>

 Instead, Electric is designed for you to implement writes yourself.
-There's a comprehensive [Writes guide](/docs/guides/writes) and [write-patterns example](https://github.com/electric-sql/electric/tree/main/examples/write-patterns) that walks through a range of approaches for this that integrate with your existing API.
+There's a comprehensive [Writes guide](/docs/guides/writes) and [Write patterns example](/demos/write-patterns) that walks through a range of approaches for this that integrate with your existing API.

-You can also see a number of the examples that use an API for writes, including the [linearlite](https://github.com/electric-sql/electric/tree/main/examples/linearlite), [phoenix-liveview](https://github.com/electric-sql/electric/tree/main/examples/phoenix-liveview) and [tanstack](https://github.com/electric-sql/electric/tree/main/examples/tanstack-example) examples.
+You can also see a number of the examples that use an API for writes, including the [Linearlite](/demos/linearlite), [Phoenix LiveView](/demos/phoenix-liveview) and [Tanstack](/demos/tanstack) examples.

 #### API server